Platzi-Master-C9/knowledge-base/RFCs/accepted/0000-websocket-proposal.md

 **c9-messaging-system-squad**

-After several evaluations and research, the best way to manage a chat system is through websockets, in this RFC the implementation of the socket.IO library is proposed.
+After several evaluations and research, the best way to manage a chat system is through websockets, in this RFC the implementation of the socket-IO library is proposed.

 # Basic example